hacksu/kenthackenough-ui-2023/README.md

+# Develop

+With Node.js installed, run `npm serve` from the console to get a version of this website at http://localhost:3000 that should automatically update when you change its code.

 # Adding Sponsorship Logos

 There is a file called `sponsors.js` inside of `src`.
 You can edit this file based on the examples provided inside it to add new companies to appear on the sponsorship page.